 As a mobile experiment, A river rising tries to solve getting users deeper into longform stories and curbing bounce rates after early sections.
 Using a card-based interfae, readers are given a general overview by swiping up, and options to explore a topic in more detail by swiping left.

-I love experimenting with new story forms, but I think it's important to know what works and what doesn't.
+While I love experimenting with new story forms, I think it's important to know what works and what doesn't.
 This often includes user testing and custom event tracking.

-A river rising is a recent example where colleagues across several departments were asked to view multiple iterations of the project during development to understand the level of guidance readers needed to understand the card-based interface.
-Post-launch analysis showed that, yes indeed, this choose your own adventure experience was much more successful getting users across more bits of content than a scrolly article.
+A river rising is a recent example where colleagues across several departments were asked to view multiple iterations of the project during development to understand the level of guidance readers needed for understanding the card-based interface.
+Post-launch analysis showed that the choose your own adventure experience had higher engangement than the long scrolly article format.

 Best of the rest